Afghan refugees expected soon in Northwest Arkansas

 "Some of them left without even getting to bring luggage," Krause said.

-So clothing, food, financial assistance, transportation on other needs are expected, she said.
+So clothing, food, financial assistance, transportation and other needs are expected, she said.

 "We have a small, but thriving and strong Afghan population" in Northwest Arkansas, she said.